odisfm/zcx-core/docs/content/lessons/zcx-user-action.md

 `ZCX 2 MODE TGL SHIFT`

 This is the number of the control surface script slot the zcx script resides in.
-If you move this script to another slot, you will need to update every ClyphX action list that uses the old name.
+If you move this script to another slot, you will need to update every ClyphX action list that uses the old number.

 #### Target all scripts